GMartigny/c8CoverageTest/readme.md

 # c8CoverageTest

-Proof of concept for tests coverage using ava + esm + c8
+Proof of concept for tests coverage using ava + esm + c8.

-This is still not working at the moment.
-You can open a new issue is you have any relevant information.
+:construction: This is still not working at the moment.
+You can open a new issue is you have any relevant information. :construction:

 ## Install